EricTheHalf/job-Test/README.md

+Notes - still to complete:

+Some of the output formatting is very basic
+Command line parameters

 # This is the test definition
 # Rules
 An email with the link to your solution must be sent to ml@bink.com within 48 hours of receipt of the test.
 The contents must include: